npikall/tuw-spranzen/.template/common.typ

+/*
+ * Copyright (C) 2025 npikall.
+ *
+ * This is free software: you can redistribute it and/or modify
+ * it under the terms of the MIT License; see the LICENSE file for details.
+ *
+ *
-// The global variables and functions used repeatedly in other files
+ * Set global variables and functions here.
-// This file is imported in all other files to provide a common set
+ * This file should be imported in all other files to provide a common set
-// of variables and functions that are used repeatedly in other files
+ * of variables and functions that are used repeatedly in other files */

 // Importing some useful packages
-#import "@preview/fletcher:0.5.7": diagram, node, edge // for drawing diagrams
+#import "@preview/cetz:0.4.0" // for drawing images
-#import "@preview/cetz:0.3.4" // for drawing images
+#import "@preview/fletcher:0.5.8": diagram, edge, node // for drawing diagrams
 #import "@preview/gentle-clues:1.2.0" as gc // for inserting callouts or admonitions
-#import "@preview/lilaq:0.1.0" as lq // for plotting similar to matplotlib
+#import "@preview/lilaq:0.3.0" as lq // for plotting similar to matplotlib
-#import "@preview/tiptoe:0.3.0" // for drawing arrows
-#import "@preview/pillar:0.3.1" // for drawing tables
+#import "@preview/pillar:0.3.3" // for drawing tables
 #import "@preview/tiaoma:0.3.0" // for generating QR codes
+#import "@preview/tiptoe:0.3.1" // for drawing arrows

 // Default indicator for missing content
 #let missing(content) = {
   set text(fill: red)
-  let msg = if content == [] {"MISSING" } else { content }
+  let msg = if content == [] { "MISSING" } else { content }
   rect(width: 100%, stroke: red, align(center, msg))
 }
 // Default indicator for missing plots